alexyingchen/accessguide/content/contentcreators.md

 ### C2.
 Provide transcripts of audio
 > There's a cool new podcast that I want to read, but it doesn't have a transcript.

-Provide transcripts of pre-recorded audio (like podcasts) and live audio (like speeches) for people who are deaf or hard of hearing.
+Provide transcripts of pre-recorded audio (like podcasts) and live audio (like speeches) so that Deaf and hard of hearing people can access them.

 **Disabilities**: hearing
 **WCAG number + conformance**: 1.2.1 A, 1.2.9 AAA